DrAlvarezAnalytics/DrAlvarezSASPortfolio/README.md

 ## 📎 Notes

 - This portfolio is for demonstration purposes and highlights my coding practices, public health perspective, and communication of findings.
+- The clinical trials and real-world evidence (RWE) oncology projects included here are personal learning projects.
+They were created to develop and demonstrate my understanding of biostatistics, SAS programming, CDISC standards, and real-world data analytics.
+These projects are not based on real client data or commercial work and are not intended to imply professional expertise in clinical trials or RWE oncology analytics.
+They serve as a portfolio of my self-directed learning and skills development.

 ## 📫 Contact